 Blue Origin New Shepard Mission 11

-mu Space’s payload was one of the 38 payloads including a variety of schools, universities, government agencies and private companies, were taken above the Karman line into space.
-This time mu Space sent over a thousand signatures to space by cooperating with various organizations such as MIT Media Lab, Thai engineering teams, scientists, artists and groups of students.
-This initiative is an initial step to make our dream of travelling to space a reality along with mu space experiment for the rocket prototype.
+mu Space’s second payload was one of the 38 payloads including experiments from a variety of schools, universities, government agencies and private companies, that were taken above the Karman line into space.
+We sent over a thousand signatures to space by cooperating with various organizations such as MIT Media Lab, Thai engineering teams, scientists, artists and groups of students.
+This initiative is an initial step to our plan for space travel and rocket prototype.

 Blue Origin New Shepard Mission 12